ligato/docs/docs/developer-guide/kvscheduler.md

 </br>
 </br>

-* **Graph** of values is KV Scheduler-internal in-memory storage for all configured and pending key-value pairs.
+* **Graph** of values contains all configured and pending key-value pairs inside KV Scheduler-internal in-memory.
 Graph edges represent inter-value relations, such as "depends-on" or "is-derived-from".
 Graph nodes represent the key-value pairs.
 </br>
 </br>